opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Using the Viewer
 ----------------
 The viewer has different modes of visualizing the scene contents.
 According to your needs you can view the whole work area, only the elements included in the current camera shot, or visualize the whole scene in a 3D environment.
-The viewer can also be frozen, so that the visualization is not updated until you enter with the pointer in the work area.
+The viewer can also be frozen, so that the visualization is not updated until you enter with the pointer in the viewer.
 When the preview mode is activated, it can display the rendered animation as in the final render (see  :ref:`Previewing the Animation <previewing_the_animation>`  ).

 .. figure:: /_static/xsheet/viewer_modes.png

    Camera Stand view, 3D view and Camera view modes.

-At the bottom of the work area another customizable set of buttons is available.
-Some are used for the playback (see  :ref:`Using the Viewer <using_the_work_area>`  ), some others are relevant only using the Animate tool (|animate|) to animate objects and when previewing the animation in the viewer (see :ref:`Animating Objects <animating_objects>`  and :ref:`Previewing the Animation <previewing_the_animation>`  ).
+At the bottom of the viewer another customizable set of buttons is available.
+Some are used for playback (see  :ref:`Using the Viewer <using_the_work_area>`  ), some others are relevant only when using the Animate tool (|animate|) to animate objects and when previewing the animation in the viewer (see :ref:`Animating Objects <animating_objects>`  and :ref:`Previewing the Animation <previewing_the_animation>`  ).

 Additional elements like a field guide, or the table, can be displayed or hidden, and the background color can be set (see  :ref:`Customizing the Viewer <customizing_the_work_area>`  ).